cyinnove/subfalcon/README.md

 ## Disclaimer

 Use this tool responsibly and only on systems you have permission to scan.
 The authors are not responsible for any misuse or damage caused by this tool.
+## ToDo
+- Add to monitor using telegram
+- Add more resources to monitor subdomains
+- Add flags to customize monitoring's time